danychauvin/constitexprImportdata/README.md

 ### readMMData.R

+Warnings: There are currently two versions:
+- readMMData_202008.R is compatible with the old deepMoma output (202008).
+- readMMData_202111.R is compatible with the newest deepMoma output (202111).

 #### Input

 Imports the output of deepMoma (output folders whose paths are specified in a summary csv file, whose path has to be specified in the variable 'path_to_MM_data_summary').